pyTooling/upload-artifact/README.md

 To ensure files starting with a dash aren't considered command line options to `tar`, `tar` is called with `--verbatim-files-from` option.

+To ensure files are extracted and assigned to the owner/group of the extracting user, options `--owner=0` and `--group=0` are used when creating the tarball.

 ### On macOS (BSD tar)